pagkly/Zed/Investopedia4/What Is the Fourth World.md

 ## History of the Fourth World Term

-The term Fourth World was believed to have been first used in Canada by Mbuto Milando, the first secretary of the Tanzanian High Commission, in a conversation with George Manuel, Chief of the National Indian Brotherhood (now the Assembly of First Nations).
-Milando stated that "When native peoples come into their own, on the basis of their own cultures and traditions, that will be the Fourth World."
+The term Fourth World was believed to have been first used in Canada by Mbuto Milando, the first secretary of the Tanzanian High [[Commission]], in a conversation with George Manuel, Chief of the National Indian Brotherhood (now the Assembly of First Nations).
+Milando stated that "When native peoples come into their own, on the basis of their own cultures and traditions, that [[Will|will]] be the Fourth World."

 The term became synonymous with stateless, poor, and marginal nations following the publication of Manuel's _The Fourth World: An Indian Reality_ in 1974.1 Since 1979, think tanks, such as the Center for World Indigenous Studies, have used the term to define the relationships between ancient, tribal, and non-industrial nations and modern political nation-states.

-In 2007, the [[United Nations]](https://www.investopedia.com/terms/u/united-nations-un.asp) (UN) Declaration on the Rights of Indigenous Peoples (UNDRIP) was introduced to promote "minimum standards for the survival, dignity, and well-being of the indigenous peoples of the world.”2 Since then, communications and organizing among Fourth World peoples accelerated in the form of international treaties for [[trade]](https://www.investopedia.com/terms/t/trade.asp), travel, and security.
+In 2007, the [[United Nations]](https://www.investopedia.com/terms/u/united-nations-un.asp) (UN) Declaration on the Rights of Indigenous Peoples (UNDRIP) was introduced to promote "minimum standards for the survival, dignity, and well-being of the indigenous peoples of the world.”2 Since then, communications and organizing among Fourth World peoples accelerated in the form of international treaties for [[trade]](https://www.investopedia.com/terms/t/trade.asp), travel, and [[Security|security]].